-We maintain a Swiss employment contract with Mr. Aschke in connection with his assignment as President-EMEA & APAC.
+We maintain a Deed of Release with Mr. Aschke, in connection with his Swiss employment contract, relating to his assignment as President-EMEA & APAC.
 We maintain severance agreements with Messrs.
 Schmidtlein, and Shaffer, which provide for severance benefits upon a qualifying termination of employment in connection with a change in control.